This is one of the common questions I get often. So I thought I would jot it down.

-Sometimes book covers are appealing and we pick them randomly reading nothing about them.
-Most of the times we get lucky and we enjoy the read.
-There are times we dislike them or it may not be perfect for our kid.
-Once we find our kids’ taste picking books is a breeze.
+Sometimes book covers are appealing and we pick them randomly, reading nothing about them.
+Most of the time, we get lucky and we enjoy the read.
+There are times we dislike them or they may not be perfect for our kid.
+Once we find our kids’ tastes, picking books is a breeze.

-I have categorised books based on levels and what worked for us.
+I have categorized books based on levels and what worked for us.

 BOOKS FOR BABIES:

-- For babies, less than 3 months pick books that are black and white in pages.
+- For babies less than three months, pick books that are black-and-white on pages.

 - Books should have fewer words and fewer pictures on each page.

 - Perfect books are vinyl books are cloth books.

 - They don’t get destroyed while they chew the books.